dangz90/Artificial_Intelligence/Heart Disease Detection/README.md

 # Heart Disease Detection

 Heart disease describes a range of conditions that affect your heart.
 Diseases under the heart disease umbrella include blood vessel diseases, such as coronary artery disease; heart rhythm problems (arrhythmias); and heart defects you're born with (congenital heart defects), among others.
 We developed a deep neural network architecture and a graphical user interface for doctors to identify with some measurements if a patient can have a heart disease.
-The process and analysis can be found on the Final_Report.pdf.
+The process and analysis can be found on the HeartDiseaseDetection_Report.pdf.

 ## Problem description
 Heart disease describes a range of conditions that affect your heart.
 Diseases under the heart disease umbrella include blood vessel diseases, such as coronary artery disease; heart rhythm problems (arrhythmias); and heart defects you're born with (congenital heart defects), among others.